social-protocols/social-protocols.github.io/content/research-notes/2024-02-06-informed-probability.md

 And the model:

+$$
 	p_j ~ beta(globalPriorVoteRate)
 	u_i,j ~ bern(p_j * c_i,j)
 	v_i,j ~ bern(r * c_i,j)
+$$

-Now, suppose for some post/note combination, we want to estimate p_j P(U_j=1|C_j=1) but we have sparse data.
+Now, suppose for some post/note combination, we want to estimate $ p_j = P(U_j=1|C_j=1) $ but we have sparse data.
 We only have a handful of users that voted on the post: some that voted on the note, a few were shown the note but didn't vote, and none were both shown the note and voted on it.

-According to ChatGPT, the answer is no:
+Can we derive a formula for estimating p_j, without reverting to methods like MCMC?
+If it were a simple beta-bernoulli model, it would be easy.

+According to ChatGPT, the answer is no, and I haven't been able to figure it out.
+The latent variable c_i,j is what adds complexity, even given that we can use V as a proxy for C.

 - https://chat.openai.com/share/04bbe82c-7db1-4eda-baa6-0a09e651755b